By John Poimiroo

 Frail bodies littered the pass the Irish labored to cross or were blown into Fin Lough by strong winds.
 Many corpses were found with grass in their mouths from one last, futile attempt at nourishment.

 This ride is well worth the physical effort.
 The route travels beside one of three glacial fjords in Ireland, a ribbon of twisting blue that passes between lovely hills that once were stained with tears.
 In Irish, Doolough means “black lake.”
-Upon the monument, an inscription from Mahatma Ghandi reads, “How can men feel themselves honoured by the humiliation of their fellow beings?”
+Upon the monument, an inscription from Mahatma Ghandi reads, “How can men feel themselves honored by the humiliation of their fellow beings?”

 From Leenaun on, the ride is uplifting.
 You follow the Connemara Loop past Kylemore Abbey, a gingerbready, much-photographed Victorian castle that now is home to a community of Benedictine nuns.
 Then pedal through Connemara National Park toward the breathtaking views of the Twelve Bens before descending into the seaside town of Clifden.